 6. The ability of the spouse from whom maintenance is sought to meet his/her needs and financial obligations while meeting those of the spouse seeking maintenance.

-Any other factor that could bear on the financial circumstances of each spouse might be considered by a court.
+Any other factor that could bear on the financial circumstances of each spouse must be considered by a court.
 These might include considering the property that each spouse will be left with, the financial obligations of each spouse, the viability of a spouse improving his/her income in the future, and more.
 Based on all these factors, a court is then to exercise its discretion in the amount and duration of maintenance.
 If a judge were to use an arbitrary formula instead of weighing each of these factors for the duration or amount of maintenance, then the decision could likely be successfully appealed.

-If you live in the Seattle or King County area and would like advice on spousal maintenance (alimony) relates to your current situation, please contact Seattle divorce attorney Mark Weiss at (206) 622-6707.
+If you live in the Seattle or King County area and would like assistance figuring out spousal maintenance (alimony) as it relates to your current situation, please contact Seattle divorce mediator Mark Weiss at (206) 622-6707.

-Spousal maintenance may be able to be used as a tax planning tool to make more after-tax funds available to support two households after divorce, so long as there is an adequate legal basis to support that treatment in an instrument incident to divorce or separation instrument (agreement or court order) prior to that date, including modifications of maintenance for those divorces.
+Prior to 1/1/2019, spousal maintenance was often used as a tax planning tool to make more after-tax funds available to support two households after divorce.
+That tool may still be available for divorces where there was a signed divorce or separation instrument (agreement or court order) prior to that date, including modifications of maintenance for those divorces.
 In those situations, so long as tax law requirements are carefully followed, spousal maintenance can be tax-deductible to the payor-spouse and taxable income to the recipient-spouse.
 If the payor has a higher tax bracket than the recipient, some tax savings can be realized, which may help ease the budgetary pressures that often exist after divorce.
 However, otherwise this option is no longer available.
 There may be other tax planning possibilities, however, based on your individual circumstances.